 Social Networking: Supply chains are so complex that it’s almost impossible for one person to trace a product all the way from raw material to finished good.
 Online mapping makes collaboration possible at a vast scale: teams can work together from all of the companies in a supply chain to account for every material, every process, every shipment.
 It’s even possible to use crowdsourcing and open the process up to the general public.

 Verification: Before online mapping, it was impossible to verify an address without visiting in person.
 Now we can use GPS and satellite imagery to map every mine, every farm, every factory and every distribution center.
 User account management make it possible to know who mapped each piece of the supply chain, and when and where they did it.
 Instead of monitoring only the supply chain sites that can be visited in a given year, we can communicate directly with auditors and factory managers, with the meta-data needed to verify the information from afar.

 Real Time Data: Supply chain management is usually handled with in-house enterprise software, which is notoriously inflexible.
 The Web 2.0 was built on API's (Application Program Interfaces), meaning that any modern website can read and write from any other.
 Supply chain mapping with an API means that data can be synchronized from enterprise databases (for up-to-the-minute inventory, for example) AND combined with trusted third-party data, such as emergency warnings and the GPS locations of container ships on the water.

 Want to learn more?
-Subscribe to the Supply Chain Mapping Blog and receive notifications about the next article in this series: "What makes a good supply chain map?"
+Subscribe to the Supply Chain Mapping Blog and receive notifications about the evolution of the practice.